angular/angular/aio/content/guide/dependency-injection.md

-Aternatively, you can provide and inject the configuration object in an ngModule like `AppModule`.
+Alternatively, you can provide and inject the configuration object in an ngModule like `AppModule`.

-+makeExcerpt('src/app/app.module.ts','ngmodule-providers')
+<code-example path="dependency-injection/src/app/app.module.ts" region="ngmodule-providers" title="src/app/app.module.ts (ngmodule-providers)"></code-example>

 <div id='optional'>